stebaker92/sql-bulk-insert/readme.md

 ## Notes

-You may want to add this data to a separate database so that the transactional logs can be configured separately to the main data store (Simple recovery mode)
+You may want to add this data to a separate database so that the transactional logs can be configured separately to the main data store (e.g. Simple recovery mode) to prevent filling up transaction logs for your primary database

 You can also bulk insert directly into SQL server through SQL with the following:

 ```
 BULK INSERT dbo.TPS_Load
-FROM 'C:\Users\stephen.baker\TPS\tps\tps.txt'
+FROM 'C:\Users\me\data.csv'
 WITH (TABLOCK)
 ```